Our History

 Interchange Gippsland Inc. continues to advocate for more respite services for families living in the Central Gippsland area, as to date unmet needs remain, with many families still waiting for respite services.
 During 2016 Interchange Gippsland commissioned the book, ‘The Sky’s the Limit’ – 30 Years of Interchange Gippsland to commemorate their significant milestone.

-In 2018 there are 17 programs now reaching across the six local government areas of Gippsland.
+In 2023 there were 20 programs now reaching across the six local government areas of Gippsland.